laboon/CS1632_Summer2017/exercises/6/exercise6.md

 In this exercise, you will test a real web application - the Hibersense portal.
 You will perform 20 to 30 minutes of exploratory testing, and then write 4 Selenium/Junit tests to test some subset of its functionality.
 Ideally, these Selenium tests will check for a defect that you found.

+Your group will get +0.5 bonus points (= +0.5% on your final grade) for each _valid_ defect that you find and report.
+There is a maximum of +1 bonus point (= +1% on your final grade) on this assignment (in other words, you will not get credit for finding more than two defects).
+In the case that multiple groups report the same defect, the first to report it gets the bonus points for it.

-Your four tests are _not_ expected to cover all, or even most, of the functionality embedded in the requirements.
+Your four Selenium tests are _not_ expected to cover all, or even most, of the functionality embedded in the requirements.
 However, during your exploratory testing, I expect you to at least do some minimal testing for each requirement.

 Note that this exercise _must_ be done in a group, as we have a limited number of logins to the Hibersense system.